BlyatBeauty/PCGen-Data-Updater/README.md

 ![image](https://user-images.githubusercontent.com/66367898/204912219-6d0ec62f-e862-44f9-9e0b-a8fb011ab107.png)<br>
 ![image](https://user-images.githubusercontent.com/66367898/204912242-4bf8ac8c-490c-46c9-902d-7263df204356.png)<br>
 Save this file **directly to your PCGen folder** and run it from there.

+If making a local version of the `.bat` file hasn't helped, I suggest you try running the `.ps1` version of the script.

 ### Linux
 1) Make sure the `.sh` script is placed directly in your PCGen folder.
 If it is in a subfolder, the script will not run correctly.